JesuisCharlesLee/suisei-toko-history/docs/timeline/2020/README.md

 The song was from *Ensemble Stars!
 Album series Valkyrie*.

-According to the comments, the song fits their image - cute but also sometimes be very handsome.
+According to the comments, the song fits their image - cute but also sometimes very handsome.

 The song reached 1m replay in approximately a month.
 Considering EnSta is a rather unfamiliar genre for both Suisei and Toko's audiences, this is a pretty impressive record back in late 2020.